 This kind of hospitality is part of their culture.
 So don’t be surprised, instead accept it with a smile and give in return your time.

 is a lone traveller travels with her VAN-dog Marko.
 Freedom, Vanlife and Blogging are just some of the things she loves most as she moves from one country to the next.
 How to recognise her?
 Well, she has this dusty, grey-blue van with a big bump at the back and a crushed step thread under the door.
 As long as this box with wheels still runs, it’s really fine with her.
 These are her tips:

-8. Don’t come to Leonidio and not climb as a climber.
+8. Don’t come to Leonidio in Peloponnese and not climb as a climber.